DCookGH/common-word-stems/README.md

   * For example, `{"dogs": 2, "dog": 3}` would become `{"dog": 5}`
   * Also, apostrophes are removed here, just before the stemming is done. (see detailed notes below for explanation)
 * Find the 20 most common stems, in descending order
-  * I was faced with another choice here: how to order stems with the same frequency.
-I could either keep them in the same order (which in this case was the order that they were first found in the text), or choose some secondary order, such as alphabetical.
-I wrote both into the function, but had it default to keeping the original order.
+  * I was faced with a choice here: how to order stems with the same frequency.
+I chose to order alphabetically, so the final order is first by frequency descending, then alphabetically, ascending.
 * Print out the 20 most common stems
   * I print the frequencies with the stems, although the specification doesn't explicitly demand it.
 It would be a trivial change to print just the stems.